-What v vas the primary reason that you chose to take Driver's Ed with CCRI?
+What was the primary reason that you chose to take Driver's Ed with CCRI?

-(a) Location

-b.
+a Location b.
 Cost

 c.
 Schedule (to accommodate my schedule)

 d.
 Availability (when the course was available to be taken)

 e.
 Other (Please specify)

-feel this class has prepared you with the information needed to be a safe, defensive, and ous driver?
+Do you feel this class has prepared you with the information needed to be a safe, defensive, and courteous driver?

 (a.)
 Yes

 b.
 No

 c.
 I feel somewhat prepared.

+d.
 I feel prepared but wanted to learn more.

-Did you ur instructor(s) present information clearly and in an interesting manner?
+Did your instructor(s) present information clearly and in an interesting manner?

-Yes
+(a) Yes

 b.
 No

+c.
 Sometimes

-Was th e pace of the course adequate?
+Was the pace of the course adequate?

-(a.
-Yes, the pace was just right.
+(a.)Yes, the pace was just right.

+b.
 The pace was too slow.

 c.
 The pace was too fast.

-Was th ere any topic you feel should have been covered more in depth?
+Was there any topic you feel should have been covered more in depth?

 a.
 Yes,

 (b) No.

-Was th ere anything on the final examination or Permit test that you felt was not covered adequately?
+Was there anything on the final examination or Permit test that you felt was not covered adequately?

 a.
 Yes,

-$\bigcirc$ No.
+B No.

-Any sug ggestions for improvements?
+Any suggestions for improvements?

-Any cor mpliments/positives you would like to share?
+Any compliments/positives you would like to share?

 great 17Structor and program